-Our work is motivated by the recent advances in (deep) reinforcement learning to solve complex tasks in areas such as computer games [17], [18] and robotics [4], [19].
+Our work is motivated by the recent advances in (deep) reinforcement learning to solve complex tasks in areas such as computer games [12] and robotics [3], [13].
 While these algorithms have been very successful for solving simulated tasks, their applicability in real systems is sometimes questionable due to their relative sample inefficiency.
-This has motivated a lot of research in the area of transferring knowledge from a simulation environment to the real world [20], [21], [22], [23], [24], [13].
-However, most of these techniques end up being very data intensive, and the agents trained with these algorithms act very differently from how humans solve complex manipulation tasks.
-Inspired by this mismatch, we attempt to study complex physical puzzles, using model-based agents.
-Our goal is to understand if a model-based approach is closer to human-like learning.
+This has motivated a lot of research in the area of transferring knowledge from a simulation environment to the real world [10], [14]-[16].
+However, most of these techniques end up being very data intensive.
+Here we attempt to study complex physical puzzles using model-based agents in an attempt to learn to interact with the world in a sample-efficient manner.